Kasane, Botswana - Things to Do in Kasane

 When to Visit

-The dry season from May to October offers the best wildlife viewing as animals concentrate around the Chobe River and water sources become predictable.
-June through August provides comfortable temperatures and excellent game viewing but represents peak season with higher prices and crowds.
-The wet season (November-April) brings lush landscapes, excellent bird watching with migratory species, and lower accommodation rates, though some roads may become impassable and wildlife more dispersed.
-April and May offer an excellent compromise with good weather, decent wildlife viewing, and moderate prices.
+The dry season from May to October offers the best wildlife viewing as animals concentrate around water sources, making this peak tourist season with higher prices and advance booking requirements.
+The wet season (November to April) brings lush landscapes, excellent bird watching, and lower accommodation rates, though some areas may be inaccessible due to flooding.
+April and May are ideal transition months with good wildlife viewing and fewer crowds.
+December to March can be very hot and humid with afternoon thunderstorms, but offers unique experiences like seeing newborn animals and migratory bird species.

 Insider Tips

-Pack layers as temperatures can vary dramatically between early morning game drives and midday heat, with winter evenings becoming surprisingly cold
+Pack both warm and cool clothing as temperatures can vary dramatically between early morning game drives and midday heat, with evenings getting surprisingly cool during winter months

 Explore Activities in Kasane